March 8, 2022

-Once you get an oral appliance to help treat your sleep apnea, you’ll be able to remember what it’s like to feel well-rested again.
-These devices are essential for letting patients with sleep disorders breathe normally without disrupting their night’s respite.
-Of course, like any other device that spends a lot of time in your mouth, sleep apnea oral appliances need to be kept clean to avoid serious oral health problems down the road; to do that, follow these 5 essential tips for excellent hygiene.
+Of course, like any other device that spends a lot of time in your mouth, sleep apnea oral appliances need to be kept clean to avoid serious oral health problems down the road.
+Follow these 5 essential tips for excellent appliance hygiene.

 1. Be Gentle While Brushing

 You should brush your appliance each time you take it out of your mouth, but be careful; you could scratch it if you’re too rough while cleaning.
 Always use a soft-bristled toothbrush (which is better for your teeth as well), and don’t use abrasive toothpaste on the appliance.
 You can use water, mild dish soap, or a denture cleaner during this process.

 2. Make Sure Your Teeth are Clean

 Any bacteria on your teeth will get trapped under your oral appliance.
 Over time, this will cause it to become discolored and might result in a funny smell; it could also increase your risk for gum disease and cavities.
 To avoid all of these problems, never put your appliance in until you’ve brushed and flossed as thoroughly as possible.
 Be sure you’re covering every area, including the gum line, your tongue, and the hard-to-reach spaces near the back.